dkelly255/PP4-Fantasy-Football-Centre/README.md

 However, this still would not allow the alt text to dial through into the Django html - further research on this issue led me to believe that an API will be required (Cloudinary's [Get Single Resource](https://cloudinary.com/documentation/admin_api#get_the_details_of_a_single_resource) API) as per this [section](https://cloudinary.com/blog/m16y_make_your_cloudinary_images_more_accessible#setup_and_retrieval_of_alt_text_with_api) of Cloudinary's documentation.

-This bug remained opened for quite some time, and in keeping with an Agile software development methodology, and considering that the accessibility deficiency was understood and acknowledged, and would not invalidate the majority of the site content, I decided to de-prioiritise this task in favour of other more project-critical activities which still require completion prior to deadline, with the intention of revisiting in future when time is less of a constraint.
+This bug remained opened for quite some time, and in keeping with an Agile software development methodology, and considering that the accessibility deficiency was understood and acknowledged, and would not invalidate the majority of the site content, I decided to de-prioritise this task in favour of other more project-critical activities which still require completion prior to deadline, with the intention of revisiting in future when time is less of a constraint.

-Subsequently however, as part of a discussion in the [Accessibility Ally](https://code-institute-room.slack.com/archives/C037VP5A3FZ/p1648049020400839) channel on slack, we were able to determine that in fact the way to add the alt text was through the `wsiwyg` (What You See Is What You Get) editor's "Code" function - which allowed directly adding alt attributes into images uplaoded via the Summernote text editor per the screenshot below:
+Subsequently however, as part of a discussion in the [Accessibility Ally](https://code-institute-room.slack.com/archives/C037VP5A3FZ/p1648049020400839) channel on slack, we were able to determine that in fact the way to add the alt text was through the `wsiwyg` (What You See Is What You Get) editor's "Code" function - which allowed directly adding alt attributes into images uploaded via the Summernote text editor per the screenshot below:

 ![Bug9](readme/bug9-resolution.png)